top of page

 _edited.jpg

-Writing Residencies at The Alt Haus.
+Writing Residencies at The Alt Haus

-The WiC project will provide fully funded one week residencies
+The WiC project will provide fully funded

-to local women coming out of their Grief and Creative Writing Group
+of the Grief and Creative Writing Group and mentoring programme.

-made for writers to immerse themselves in their creative projects.
+The Alt Haus is self-contained, residential cabin designed as a space for writers to immerse themselves in their creative projects.

 It is a simple place located on the high moor above Penzance,